RonasIT/laravel-project-initializator/tests/fixtures/InitCommandTest/default_readme.md

 - password `123456`

 Core auth solution is [Clerk](https://clerk.com) so in `development` environment use any test phones and emails from [this list](https://clerk.com/docs/testing/test-emails-and-phones)

+### Renovate

+The application uses Renovate dependabot for automatically updating dependencies.
+You can configure it more precisely using the `renovate.json` file.
+Available configuration described here https://docs.renovatebot.com/config-overview